alikhere/project-microcks/deployment/cloud-providers/ovh/README.md

 ### Ensure the following tools are installed and configured:
 - OVHcloud CLI (ovh): For managing OVH services.
 - kubectl: For managing Kubernetes resources.
-- Helm: To install Microcks and MongoDB via Helm charts.
+- Helm: To install Microcks and MongoDB via Helm charts
+- .
 - Docker (optional): For local development and testing.